GrabarzUndPartner/nuxt-custom-elements/README.md

 ## Features

-- using modern and client build
+- Using modern and client build
-- build your own widgets with components
+- Build your own widgets with components

 📖 &nbsp;&nbsp;[Read more](https://nuxt-custom-elements.grabarzundpartner.dev/)